 Temples and palaces were the ancient galleries for mural paintings in Kerala.
 One such at Kannur district which has been attracting a large number of art lovers from all over the world is the Siva temple at Kannavam.
 Here there are nearly 150 mural paintings, on an area of 700 sq ft. in about 40 panels, drawn on the four walls of the sanctum sanctorum.

 Based on Shaivic and Vaishnavic (myths related to Lord Siva and Lord Vishnu respectively) themes, the murals here portray the village life from the 16th to 18th centuries.
 These are depicted along with scenes like Rugmini Swayamvaram (Vaishnavic), Ravana vadham etc from the epics.

-The Thodikkulam Siva Temple, said to have been constructed 2000 years ago, has the sanctum sanctorum constructed in two-storeys and is rectangular in shape.
-The outer building and an incomplete Mukhamandapam (portico) in front of the central shrine completes the whole structure.
+The Thodikkulam Siva Temple, said to have been constructed 2,000 years ago, has the sanctum sanctorum constructed in two storeys and is rectangular in shape.
+The outer building and an incomplete Mukhamandapam (portico) in front of the central shrine complete the whole structure.

 Nearest railway station: Thalassery, about 28 km

 Nearest airport: Kannur International Airport, about 25 km | Calicut International Airport, about 71 km